publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 3.1.5 - 27 Jun 2023 =
+  * Fix: post-sidebar.js enqueue in post and page edit only

 = 3.1.4.3 - 15 May 2023 =
   * Add: Support for new dynamic meta_key for Series in Content Display block